Policies and Procedures

 The DSL and key person will take an active role in supporting the child and their family.
 The team will ensure an active role in the monitoring and support of the children and family.

-All multi-agency working will be prioritised and nursery will take on actions as agreed by social care to achieve the best possible outcomes for the child and family.
+All multi-agency working will be prioritised and nursery will take on actions as agreed by the Local Safeguarding partnership to achieve the best possible outcomes for the child and family.
 A plan to meet individual children’s needs will be located in the child’s file.

 Safeguarding Training